Palace of the Soviets: The beginning (1922–31)

 On 30 December 1922 the First All-Union Congress of Soviets announced the creation of the Soviet Union.
 On the same day Sergei Kirov proposed construction of a new national convention center, which was duly approved by the congress.
 This, according to the official Soviet narrative, was the beginning of the story of the Palace of the Soviets.
 Before the congress, in January–May 1919, Petrograd had held an architectural competition for the "Palace of Labor"; in October 1922 the Moscow Architectural Society launched a competition for a different "Palace of Labor", endorsed by the same Sergei Kirov.
 Both projects were large enough to seat any conceivable convention, and none of them could materialize in a country devastated by wars and revolutions.

 In post-revolution Russian language the word palace (дворец) denoted a multi-role public building that shared entertainment and administrative functions; as time went by, the administrative side predominated.
 The word was never applied to residences of political leaders: their private affairs remained a closely guarded secret.
-During the 1920s, the meaning of the word devalued as smaller, modest "palaces of labor" or "palaces of culture" were actually built.
+During the 1920s, modest "palaces of labor" or "palaces of culture" were actually built.
 The coveted national palace had to be exceptionally large, impressive and technologically advanced to stand above the crowd.
-The idea of placing a giant statue of Lenin on top of the national administrative center (originally, the Comintern building) goes back to a 1924 proposal by Viktor Balikhin, then a graduate student at Vkhutemas: "Arc lamps will flood the villages, towns, parks and squares, calling everyone to honor Lenin even at night...".
-The proposal was later popularized by Balikhin's rationalist movement, the ASNOVA but gained little recognition.
+The idea of placing a giant statue of Lenin on top of the national administrative center (originally, the Comintern building) goes back to a 1924 proposal by Viktor Balikhin, then a graduate student at Vkhutemas: "Arc lamps will flood the villages, towns, parks and squares, calling everyone to honor Lenin even at night ...".
+The proposal was later popularized by Balikhin's rationalist movement, the ASNOVA, but gained little recognition.

 The decision to build the "House of Congresses" (Дом съездов) was made at the end of 1930 or in early 1931, and announced in February 1931.
 The influences behind the decision cannot be reliably ascertained.
 Dmitrij Chmelnizki claims Stalin was the project's sole initiator; Sergey Kuznetsov counters that the idea was pitched by Alexei Rykov.
 The "House of Congresses" was, chronologically, the first of the three megaprojects launched in Moscow in 1931, months before the Moscow Canal and the Moscow Metro.
 Its initial scope was modest; the architects and the politicians believed that building could be topped out in 1933.
 However, the unchecked ambitions of both groups soon caused a multifold increase in size, scope and cost.
 In the summer of 1931, the already bloated project was renamed the "Palace of the Soviets".